 Therefore, if you have the willingness to try something new and different, it may be a good idea to consider starting your steps.

 The first part of this process entails finding a sponsor.
 Most people find sponsors in AA or NA meetings.
 While there is no set criteria for what makes an ideal sponsor, it is usually recommended to find someone who "has what you want".

 In other words, this should be a person that inspires and intrigues someone to engage with the process.

 How Long Will it Take?

-Identifying a perfect answer for this question is impossible.
+Identifying a perfect answer to this question is impossible.
 Some people complete all the steps within a month or two.
 Others spend several years going through the process.
 Moreover, some choose to repeat the steps over and over again—at different points and with various sponsors.